emfree/systemtap-python-tools/README.md

 ---
+[1] Note that we're only talking about CPython here.
+JITted runtimes are totally their own story.

-[1] Note: The "debug" Python binary is built with `--with-pydebug`, which also builds the interpreter with `-O0`, and enables the debug memory allocator.
+[2] The "debug" Python binary is built with `--with-pydebug`, which also builds the interpreter with `-O0`, and enables the debug memory allocator.
 Those changes can negatively affect application performance, when all we really need here is a binary with DWARF debugging symbols in it.
 If this is a factor, consider building your own Python binary instead.
 E.g. (untested)
 ```
 export $VER=2.7.11
 wget https://www.python.org/ftp/python/$RELEASE/Python-$VER.tar.xz